 Our structures and programmes are delivered by staff who genuinely care for students and seek to develop in students a strong sense of identity, resilience and connectedness in all areas of school life – from the classroom to the playing fields.

 Every Senior College student is a member of a House and year-level-based tutor group.
-These groups meet together in tutorial periods twice a week for one pastoral tutorial and one academic.
+These groups meet together in tutorial periods several times a week for pastoral and academic tutorials.
 The Houses meet on a regular basis and sit together during Chapel and Cathedral gatherings each week.
-These regular gatherings allow tutors and the Head of House to develop a sound relationship with the students in their care.
+These gatherings allow tutors and the Head of House to develop a sound relationship with the students in their care.

 Classroom teachers, Tutors, Heads of House, Heads of Division and Directors of Learning monitor the academic progress and wellbeing of all students.
 This ensures that every student is known and cared for throughout the School.